bcgsc/NanoSim/README.txt

     b. >ref|NC-001143|-[chromosome=XI]_115406_aligned_16565_R_92_12710_2
     This is an aligned read coming from chromosome XI at position 115406.
-16565 is the index of simulation.
+16565 is the sequence index.
 R represents a reverse complement strand.
 92_12710_2 means that this read has 92-base head region (cannot be aligned), followed by 12710 bases of middle region, and then 2-base tail region.